Contentious Probate

 How Can We Help?

 It’s important to get good legal advice early on.
-Our panel firms are here to help you during this difficult time, offering a range of fee structures, including ‘No Win, No Fee’ for certain cases along with other flexible funding – speak to our team to find out more.
+Our partner panel firms are here to help you during this difficult time, offering a range of fee structures, including ‘No Win, No Fee’ agreements along with other flexible funding – speak to our team to find out more.

 📞 Contact Jefferies Claims today at 0333 358 3034